CAIDA/pyipmeta/README.md

-PyIPMeta is a Python library that provides a high-level interface for historical and realtime geolocation metadata lookups using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases.
+PyIPMeta is a Python library that provides a high-level interface for historical and realtime lookups of: (i) geolocation metadata, using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases, and (ii) prefix to ASN metadata using CAIDA's prefix2AS datasets.

 ## Pre-requisites
 Before installing PyIPMeta, you will need: